 Your Body At 28 Weeks

 Lots of changes are taking place at this stage, including:

 The biggest change you’ll notice in the third trimester of your pregnancy is digestive discomfort.
 Gastric reflux is common, and you may also find that your bowel movements come with a lot more frequency.
 You might also experience bloating (1).
 The combination of pregnancy hormones and pressure from your growing baby can lead to these symptoms.
 You might find that simple changes like cutting off spicy foods will make your stomach feel less churned.

 Other ways to alleviate the digestive discomfort at this stage of pregnancy include:

 - Eating slowly and chewing food thoroughly

-- Sitting upright while eating
+- Sitting upright while eating and afterward

 - Choosing easy to digest foods

 - Avoiding tight clothing and postures that put extra pressure on your stomach